wenjie1991/CellBarcode/README.md

 # The example data is a mix of MEF lines with known barcodes
 # 2000 reads for each file have been sampled for this test dataset
-# TODO: Citation of the paper:
+# Data can be accessed here: https://zenodo.org/records/10027002
 example_data <- system.file("extdata", "mef_test_data", package = "CellBarcode")
 fq_files <- dir(example_data, "gz", full=TRUE)